 This article is written for plaintiffs facing depositions in personal injury cases.
 It provides an outline of the deposition process, as well as the ten things I think every plaintiff must know before they go into the deposition room in their personal injury case.
 If you are a plaintiff in a personal injury case, feel free to give this to your lawyer and discuss it.
 If you are an attorney who handles personal injury cases, please be my guest and use this article with your clients when it is time to prepare them for their depositions.
+We are extremely active on Facebook, so please follow us at https://www.facebook.com/SchwartzandSchwartz/

 What is a deposition?

-A deposition is a question and answer session with the other side’s attorney.
+A deposition is a question and answers session with the other side’s attorney.
 The other attorney will ask you questions.
 You will give answers.
 Your attorney will be there with you during the deposition.
 A court reporter will also be there, taking down everything that is said.
 The court reporter is also called a stenographer.
 Sometimes (but not usually) depositions are videotaped.

 Why do I have to do a deposition?